hl2vr/hl2vr.github.io/_pages/ep1-preview.md

 - All weapons are now fleshed out in both their mechanics and animations.
 Missing muzzle flashes and ejected shells have also been restored where appropriate.
 - Support for bHaptics vests.
 If you got one, you might as well pull it out from storage for your Episode One playthrough! ;)

-Furthermore, the test build contains a few features that have not yet been pushed to the base game (but will be available before the Episode One release):

 - Teleport movement.
 You can choose to either fully replace smooth locomotion with teleport, or only replace Jump with teleport and use locomotion and teleport in combination.
 - A first-time setup wizard to choose your movement and comfort preferences.
 You should see it when you first launch Episode One.
 - New vehicle camera modes for added comfort.
 Not really relevant for Episode One, but I thought I'd mention it in case you revisit the base game, or just for the upcoming Episode Two. :)